phenax/plasmajs-starter-kit/README.md

 # PlasmaJS Starter Kit
-A Starterkit for the [plasmajs framework](https://github.com/phenax/plasmajs)
+A Starterkit for the [PlasmaJS framework](https://github.com/phenax/plasmajs)

 ## Stuff
 * SASS (gulp to transpile)